inside.ewu.edu

 Pre-requisites: ENGL 201.

-This course examines historical writings by and about Black women, discussing slavery, lynching, combating prejudices and encouraging racial pride to provide a framework that will deepen understanding of the topic.
+Examines historical writings by and about Black women, discussing slavery, lynching, combating prejudices, and encouraging racial pride to provide a framework that will deepen understanding of the topic.

 GWSS 452.
 GENDER AND SEXUAL ASSAULT.
 4 Credits.